zahramh99/ai-trading-agent/README.md

     └── training_results.txt

-I'm happy to answer any questions about the code or development process.
-Your thoughts and suggestions are always appreciated!
+I will be happy to answer any questions about the code or development process so if you have any questions please fell free to contac me.
+Your thoughts and suggestions are always appreciated! :))